โ€‹ โ€‹

 postpartum woman performing an alternating leg kick out and two circles

-How To Do An Alternating Leg Kick Out and Two Circles
+How to Do an Alternating Leg Kick Out and 2 Circles

-1. Start with your low back pressing firmly into the mat and your abdominal wall wrapped as tightly as possibly around your core.
+1. Start with your low back pressing firmly into the mat and your abdominal wall wrapped as tightly as possible around your core.
 Bring your legs to a 90-degree bend.

-2. Alternate extending one leg straight out, then slowly draw two donut-sized circles with the big toe of your extended leg.
+2. Alternate extending one leg straight out, then slowly draw 2 donut-sized circles with the big toe of your extended leg.

 3. Return to the starting position, and repeat on the other side.
 This movement is slow and controlled.